A Clockwork Orange (soundtrack): Second version

-Three months after the official soundtrack's release, composer Carlos released Wendy Carlos' Clockwork Orange (1972) (Columbia KC 31480), a second version of the soundtrack containing unused cues and musical elements unheard in the film.
+Three months after the official soundtrack's release, composer Carlos released A Clockwork Orange: Wendy Carlos's Complete Original Score (1972) (Columbia KC 31480), a second version of the soundtrack containing unused cues and musical elements unheard in the film.
 For example, Kubrick used only part of "Timesteps", and a short version of the synthesiser transcription of the Ninth Symphony's Scherzo.
 The second soundtrack album contains a synthesiser version of Rossini's "La Gazza Ladra" (The Thieving Magpie); the film contains an orchestral version.
 In 1998, a digitally-remastered album edition, with tracks of the synthesiser music was released.
 It contains Carlos' compositions, including those unused in the film, and the "Biblical Daydreams" and "Orange Minuet" cues excluded from the 1972 edition.

 Carlos composed the first three minutes of "Timesteps" before reading the novel A Clockwork Orange.
 Originally intending it as the introduction to a vocoder rendition of the Ninth Symphony's Choral movement; it was completed approximately when Kubrick completed the photography; "Timesteps" and the vocoder Ninth Symphony were the foundation for the Carlos–Kubrick collaboration.

 Moreover, Stanley Kubrick asked Pink Floyd bassist Roger Waters to use elements of the Atom Heart Mother suite.
 Waters refused when he found that Kubrick wanted the freedom to cut up the piece to fit the film.
 Later, Waters asked Kubrick if he could use sounds from 2001: A Space Odyssey; Kubrick duly refused.
 That album can be seen in the film, during the scene in the record store.